nmke-de/TemLarp/rules.md

 ### Outcome

 The action is a success, if the above formula results in a value greater than zero.
 A zero or lower is interpreted as a failure.
+Furthermore, if the formula results in a value higher than half of the difficulty (not the difficulty level), the player can choose to raise the affecting attribute by 1.

+## Raising attributes

+There are two ways to increase an attribute (Culture, Economy, Military, Politics and Technology):

+- Rolling high on low certainty dice rolls
+- Sacrificing other attributes

+Raising an attribute is only possible if CUL is above zero.
+The only exception to this is raising CUL itself.

+### Rolling high on low certainty dice rolls

+On a dice roll, if the formula of the dice roll results in a value higher than half of the difficulty (not the difficulty level), the player can choose to raise the affecting attribute by 1.

+### Sacrificing other attributes

+At any time, the player can choose to *decrease* four attributes by 1 to *raise* the remaining attribute by 1.
+This reflects the sacrifices made in other fields to rush progress in one field.